-Our unconference sessions provided an outlet for the community to share ideas and discuss problems at a deeper level than we could on just the main stage of the conference.
+Unconference sessions create an opportunity for conference attendees to share ideas, solve problems, and participate in discussions in different ways than we can on the main stage of the conference.

 If you’ve never attended an unconference, expect to interact closely with others from the community.
-Anyone from the community can suggest and lead a session on a topic, which could be a presentation, a group discussion on a particular problem, or anything in between.
+Anyone can suggest and lead a session on a topic – sessions can be organized around a presentation, a group discussion on a particular problem, or anything in between.

 Leading a session¶

-There is no stage in an unconference, and talks instead focus on community interaction.
-While standard presentations can work, the format lends better to discussions within your group.
+There is no stage in an unconference, and sessions instead focus on small group interaction.

 - Group discussion - Pick a topic and facilitate a group discussion